jjaramillocera-cell/jjaramillocera-cell/README.md

-## Hi dead word i not  👋

 # About Me
-I am Julian J
+I am Julian Jaramillo, i am 22 years olds.

-Here are some ideas to get you started:
+And here are some things about me.

+I currently study and work simultaneously

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...